bonitasoft/bonita-doc/md/work-execution-audit.md

 The logger produce a _Warning_ each time a work takes too much time to be executed or it was _rescheduled_ too much times.

-For theses cases it also produce an _Info_ log when the work was finally executed.
+For theses cases, it also produces an _Info_ log when the work was finally executed.

 A _reschedule_ happens when a work can't be executed right now because some other work already locked the same process instance.

 ## How to activate it

-### Enable the logger
+### Logging configuration

 Enable the logger called `BONITA_WORK_AUDIT.EXECUTION` in the logger configuration.

-### Activate and configure the logger
+### Activate and configure the work execution audit

-The logger is activated by default, it can be deactivated or reactivated here:
+The audit is activated by default, it can be deactivated or reactivated here:

 In `bonita-tenant-community-custom.properties` set flag `bonita.tenant.work.audit.activated` to `true` or `false`